pescap/pescap/README.md

 PhD in Engineering Sciences (2017-2021).
 Postdoc at UAI (2021-2023) 🇨🇱.
 I am working at Data Obervatory as a Data Science Engineer and Associate Researcher.

-My research interests include Physics-Informed Neural Networks (PINNs), Uncertainty Quantification (UQ), Iterative Solvers, and Finite (resp.
-Boundary) Element Methods.
+My research interests include:
+- High Performance Computing
+- Physics-Informed Neural Networks (PINNs);
+- Operator Learning;
+- Uncertainty Quantification (UQ);
+- Iterative Solvers;
+- Finite and Boundary Element Methods.

 <!--
 **pescap/pescap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.